camunda/camunda-docs-manual/content/user-guide/cycle/index.md

 * Update the executable diagram and synchronize the changes with the origin BPMN 2.0 diagram (Reverse Engineering)
 * Create executable diagrams out of the BPMN 2.0 diagram (Forward Engineering)

-Cycle is a standalone application and must be downloaded separately from the camunda BPM distribution.
+Cycle is a standalone application and must be downloaded separately from the Camunda BPM distribution.
 After the installation of cycle it is ready to use by opening http://localhost:8180/cycle.
 At the first start up you will be prompted to create an admin user.
 If you are new to Cycle have a look at our Hands-On [Cycle Tutorial]({{< relref "get-started/cycle.md" >}}).